ScubaEngineer Logo

 BACK UP RING

-A split, spiral ring usually made of PTFE fitted next to an 0 Ring to prevent it from being extruded from
+A split, spiral ring usually made of PTFE fitted next to an 0 Ring to prevent it from being extruded from its groove.

 BOTTLE